 For this reason, it’s worth considering boosting your super.
 Discover how you can increase your chances of a comfortable retirement:

 Taking one hour to sort your super today could add thousands to your retirement savings.

 Here are five simple steps you can take to boost your super:

-Did you know that over 6 million Australians hold two or more super accounts?
+Did you know that around 4 million Australians hold two or more super accounts?

-And for every super account you hold, you pay a set of fees.
+And for every super account you hold, you will likely pay a set of fees.

-Depending on these fees, consolidating your accounts into one could save thousands of dollars over time and be a strong boost to your retirement savings in the future.
+Combining super funds into one could save thousands of dollars in administration fees over time and be a strong boost to your retirement savings for the future.